-The Headteacher can decide to suspend or exclude a student if they misbehave in or in certain circumstances outside school.
+The Headteacher can decide to suspend or exclude a student if they misbehave in or outside school.

 Suspension and exclusion are extreme sanctions and are only used by the Headteacher or the nominated member of the SLT in his absence and authority has been delegated to the named member of staff (Deputy Head Teacher for Pastoral).